hugowindisch/pillow/README.md

 Options:

---help                             : displays help information -jquery=filepath                   : includes and integrates jquery using the provided sources -only=pathRelativeToWorkGenerated  : only remakes the specified file -cache=packageName,packageName2    : Use http caches for the specified package -cacheext=ext1,ext2,ext3           : Use http caches for the specified package -nomake=package1,package2,package3 : Prevents some packages from being regenerated -css                               : Includes all dependent css files in the resulting html -html                              : Generate package.html -work=path                         : Working directory (defaults to the current directory).
--minify                            : Minifies js file while packaging them -dox                               : Generates documentation -lint                              : Lints the sources -test                              : Generates a test version of the package (named .test.js) -port=portnumber                   : Uses the specified port in server mode

 + **--help**: displays help information
 + **-jquery=filepath**: includes and integrates jquery using the provided sources
 + **-only=pathRelativeToDstFolder**: only remakes the specified file